catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 To interact with the load balancer service on the cloud, you must have the following prepared:

-- Your :ref:`openstack CLI<command-line-interface>` installed and set up.
+- Your :ref:`OpenStack CLI<command-line-interface>` installed and set up.
 - You must have :ref:`Sourced an openRC file<configuring-the-cli>` on your current command line environment
 - For this tutorial, you must also have the following installed in your